OutWooods/memory-gatsby/project-plan.md

 [] If someone gets something wrong multiple times in a row - e.g. 3 times, suggest doing a hint

-[] Add choice between adding new cards and practising wrong ones
+[] Can always just check wrong cards

-[] Quickly input old cards
+[] Max new cards is toggabled, after a few days

-[] Add a graphing library to show data on cards
+[] Max cards in a day is toggable after a few days

 ## Questions